ucsdalpineclub/ucsdalpineclub.github.io/faqs.md

 ### Is this stuff dangerous?
 It can be.
 However, we try to emphasize safe practices and good preparation.
 Beyond that, some activities will be inherently more dangerous than others (for example, difficult alpine climbs are more dangerous than a backpacking trip), and it’s important to us that people only do stuff that they want to do and are adequately prepared for.

-### Wait, you all climb actual mountains?
-Like, with snow, ropes, and ice axes?
-Heck yeah!
-Come join!

 ### Ok, so you ONLY go outside, then?
 While we do love this stuff, we also go to the climbing gym regularly for fun and training.
 You’re welcome to join.